Protecting your personally identifiable information

 Screenshot and report it to the service or platform.
 The eSafety Guide has information about how to do this on different sites and apps.
-If they don’t help you within 48 hours, report it to eSafety.
+If they don’t help you, report it to eSafety.

 If you are in immediate danger, call the police on Triple Zero (000).